wmde/wikidata-wikibase-architecture/systems/Repository/03-Context_and_Scope.md

 **Importer**

-Importers will use external tools, or a Repository directly to import large ammounts of data.
+Importers will use external tools, or a Repository directly to import large amounts of data.

 **Query Service**